International Social Service works to improve protections for children born through surrogacy

 [...] (d) Support the work of the International Social Service in developing international principles and standards governing surrogacy arrangements that are in accordance with human rights norms and standards and particularly with the rights of the child. [...]

-Work on developing and refining these draft principles is complex and still on-going.
-In keeping with the original aim of the exercise and the UN Special Rapporteur's recommendation, the drafting focuses on laying the foundations for worldwide consensus on effectively protecting the human rights of children who are born through surrogacy arrangements.
-Consequently, the draft Principles are designed to be "neutral" as to the acceptability of the practice of surrogacy itself.
-Such acceptability is a function not only of human rights norms but also of ethical considerations.
-At the same time, particular kinds of arrangements currently practised can be explicitly or implicitly addressed from a purely children's rights standpoint and within the overall human rights context.
+In keeping with the original aim of the exercise and the UN Special Rapporteur's recommendation, the drafting of the Principles focused on laying the foundations for worldwide consensus on effectively protecting the human rights of children who are born through surrogacy arrangements.
+The Principles are consequently drafted from the standpoint of these children's rights and within the overall human rights framework.

 • CRIN's Discussion paper: A children's rights approach to assisted reproduction (2018): https://archive.crin.org/en/library/publications/discussion-paper-childrens-rights-approach-assisted-reproduction